LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/The Outward and Inward Eye.md

 The subject is also nearly impossible to ambush or surprise — barring exceptional camouflage or a tremendous distraction to draw her attention, all such attempts are reduced to a chance die.\
 Finally, the subject may reduce any penalties due to range, cover, or concealment (but not darkness or similar poor visibility) by the spell’s Potency.

-**+2 Reach:** The mage may use the spell to see through an existing warp or shortcut through [[Space]]; a Distortion Iris, the effects of a Scrying spell, or a magical portal created with Co-Location are all applicable.
+**+2 [[Reach]]:** The mage may use the spell to see through an existing warp or shortcut through [[Space]]; a Distortion Iris, the effects of a Scrying spell, or a magical portal created with Co-Location are all applicable.
 With additional [[Arcanum|Arcana]] based on the nature of the portal, other kinds of Iris may be seen through at the Storyteller’s discretion.